Tracking of Industry Customs Issues

 The CPMA Customs Working Group is working on a series of resources, reviewed by CBSA, to support CPMA members in preparing to be onboarded onto the CARM Portal.

-The first two of these resources are now available, with additional resources to be published as we approach CARM implementation:
+The first four of these resources are now available, with additional resources to be published as we approach CARM implementation:

 CPMA members who import products into Canada are strongly encouraged to review these resources and to view the recording of our webinar with CBSA on June 15, 2021.